-- Ensuring the Safeguarding Officers are properly undertaking their responsibilities. - Overseeing MyConcern, ensuring that concerns are recorded in a timely manner. - Reporting all incidents to the relevant Board in a timely manner. - Liaising with the Safeguarding Officer and relevant local authorities in serious cases. - Reporting all safeguarding cases to the FA Designated Safeguarding Officer.
+- Ensuring the Safeguarding Officers are properly undertaking their responsibilities. - Overseeing MyConcern, ensuring that concerns are recorded in a timely manner. - Reporting all incidents to the Board in a timely manner. - Liaising with the DSO and relevant local authorities in serious cases. - Reporting all safeguarding cases to the FA Designated Safeguarding Officer.